 Tapioca starch is the same thing as tapioca flour and it's made by Bob's Red Mill as well as other brands.
 Look in the baking aisle or natural section of your grocery store, at almost any Whole Foods, or on Amazon.com!

-I don't recommend making a substitution for the tapioca starch.
-Other ingredients, including arrowroot or cornstarch, will not provide the same gooey, meltable property that tapioca does.
+I don't recommend making a substitution for the tapioca starch if you can avoid it.
+Cornstarch or arrowroot starch may work to thicken the dip but tapioca starch is definitely the best at making it gooey and stretchy!
 Some readers have had success with potato starch - check the comments section for detail!

 Love spinach artichoke dip?
 Try my other vegan spinach artichoke dip inspired recipes: